 What is CT Cardiac Calcium Scoring?

-One of LHR’s most accessible and valuable cardiac offerings is our low-cost, Low-Dose CT Cardiac Calcium Scoring exam.
+One of our most accessible and valuable cardiac offerings is our low-cost, Low-Dose CT Cardiac Calcium Scoring exam.

 Benefits:

-Used for first-line screening of the coronary artery for calcified plaques
+- Screening of the coronary arteries for calcified plaques

 What is Ultrasound Echocardiogram (TTE)?

-Ultrasound Transthoracic Echocardiogram is a 30-60 minute, non-invasive diagnostic imaging test performed by a sonographer using high-frequency sound waves (ultrasound) to create images of the heart.
-The exam provides a comprehensive view of the heart from outside the chest and also includes Doppler Ultrasound, which measures the speed and direction of blood flow, helping to detect abnormal blood flow patterns.
+Ultrasound Transthoracic Echocardiogram is a diagnostic imaging test that uses high-frequency sound waves (Ultrasound) to create comprehensive images of the heart.
+The exam also includes Doppler Ultrasound, which measures the speed and direction of blood flow, helping to detect abnormal patterns and how well your heart is functioning.

-Two of the most-common reasons (indications) for Ultrasound Transthoracic Echocardiogram:
+Two of the most-common reasons (indications) for TTE:

-Suspected Heart Valve Disease: If a physician suspects issues such as mitral valve prolapse, aortic stenosis, or other valve abnormalities, an echocardiogram can provide detailed information to confirm the diagnosis and guide treatment.
+- Suspected Heart Valve Disease: Issues such as mitral valve prolapse, aortic stenosis, or other valve abnormalities

-It’s used for both initial diagnosis and ongoing management of cardiovascular disease.
-If Ultrasound TTE results are inconclusive or demonstrate abnormalities, a referring provider may refer the patient for advanced imaging of the heart such as Coronary CTA (CCTA) or Cardiac MRI.
+- If results are inconclusive or demonstrate abnormalities, a provider may refer for advanced imaging like Coronary CTA (CCTA) or Cardiac MRI

 What is CCTA?